vatpac-technology/sops/docs/events/worldflight/Aerodromes/sydneydep.md

 **SY-C_DEL** should identify any aircraft who have planned to NZAA without a booking and send the following **private message** via vatSys:

 !!! phraseology "Private Message"
     *Event bookings are required for all flights to NZAA.
 You do not have a valid booking.
 Clearance not available until after time 0000Z.
 Amended destination NZOH is available without additional delay if you'd like to refile.
-Please file route: DCT CAWLY M636 SASRO GULUT DCT*
+Please file route: DCT CAWLY M636 SASRO GULUT BINIT DCT*

 ### Flight Plan Compliance
 Ensure **all flight plans** are checked for compliance with the approved WF Routes:

 ADES **NZAA**: `DCT EVONN L521 LUNBI DCT`
-ADES **NZOH**: `DCT CAWLY M636 SASRO GULUT DCT`
+ADES **NZOH**: `DCT CAWLY M636 SASRO GULUT BINIT DCT`

 **OzStrips** will flag any *non-compliant* WF route.